-Vitamin C, also known as L-ascorbic acid, is a water-soluble vitamin.
-This means it needs water to dissolve and be used by our body.
+Vitamin C is a water-soluble vitamin.
+This means it needs water to dissolve and be used by our bodies.
 While some animals produce vitamin C within their bodies, humans do not produce it endogenously (from within).
 Therefore, we must get it from our food.
 It is considered an essential dietary compound.

 Necessary for the biosynthesis of collagen, an essential component of connective tissue, which plays a vital role in wound healing